 The crispy moist fried rice is needed to coat each grain with oil and evaporate excess moisture from the rice quickly while shaking a pan.

-A Wok that has a curved base and high, flared walls provide good performance to toss around and heat the rice quickly.
+A Wok that has a curved base and high, flared walls provides good performance to toss around and heat the rice quickly.

 Lightweight is also my point to buy a new one.